hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/excerpts_from_sister_niveditas_book/1321_chapter_xii.md

 Joy of the sun, God amongst men,
 Thou, the Emperor of Delhi!

-Then the talk passed to "our national hero" Pratâp Singh, who never could be brought to submission.
+Then the talk passed to "our national hero" Pratāp Singh, who never could be brought to submission.
 Once indeed he was tempted to give in, at that moment when having fled from Chitore and the queen herself having cooked the scanty evening meal, a hungry cat swooped down on that